 “But Oxford’s the place for martians, no?”

-Marrium Khan, our Senior Access Officer and former Outreach Officer, talks about her experience getting to Oxford
+Marrium Khan, our Outreach Manager, talks about her experience getting to Oxford

 So insisted the voice in my head when I was told I could apply.
 At 17, the idea of Higher Education frightened me, not least because none of my five siblings had ever been to University.
 The path leading to it was littered with obstacles (the prime litterer being myself; but the media played a guilty part too).
 I spent a large amount of time fretting about the kind of person I had to be to get in to a world-class institution to study English: well-connected, rich, certainly not from Slough.
 These preconceptions very nearly deterred me from applying.